 What Else Science Requires of Time

 This article adds to the main “Time” article and its supplements.
-The three most fundamental theories of physical science are (i) the general theory of relativity, (ii) quantum mechanics, and (iii) the big bang theory of cosmology.
+The three most fundamental theories of physical science are (i) the general theory of relativity, (ii) quantum mechanics, including the standard model of particle physics, and (iii) the big bang theory of cosmology.
 Their amalgamation is usually called the Core Theory, the theory of everything physical.
 The Nobel Prize winner Frank Wilczek said:

 [T]he Core has such a proven record of success over an enormous range of applications that I can’t imagine people will ever want to junk it.
 I’ll go further: I think the Core provides a complete foundation for biology, chemistry, and stellar astrophysics that will never require modification.
 (Well, “never” is a long time.
 Let’s say for a few billion years.)